igorski/molecular-music-generator/README.md

 The properties of the algorithm can easily be defined in a graphical interface, which will then be rendered into a MIDI file, which can in turn be opened in DAW music software or be played back by synthesizers.

+## This repository is no longer maintained

+You can however download the installers (see below) and start generating music rightaway.
+However, you could also consider using the [web based version](https://www.igorski.nl/application/molecular-music-generator/) of this application which you can run directly in your browser, including live preview of the generated composition.
+That version is also [open source](https://github.com/igorski/molecular-music-generator-web).

 ### I want to tinker with this with the least effort!

 If you just want to make music and aren't interested in modifying the source code, no worries, there are